mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 mistakes**.

 ## Outcome

-We successfully assembled a high-quality multilingual dataset with more than **X trillion tokens**.
+We successfully assembled a high-quality multilingual dataset with more than **4.5 trillion tokens**.
-The data pipeline was also designed, developed and ran on time and on budget – Aleph Alpha didn't have to delay their training schedule by a single day.
+The data pipeline was designed, developed and ran on time and on budget—Aleph Alpha didn't have to delay their training schedule by a single day.
 The data was ready to go by the time the GPU cluster was available.